noaa-pifsc/Centralized-Cruise-Database/docs/Centralized Cruise Database - Technical Documentation.md

 -   Cruise/reference data can be purged and reloaded for development purposes using [refresh_ref_data.sql](../SQL/queries/refresh_ref_data.sql)
 -   Grant external schemas permissions to the Centralized Cruise Database
     -   Modify the Centralized Cruise Database's [grant_external_schema_privs.sql](../SQL/queries/grant_external_schema_privs.sql) to replace the [EXTERNAL SCHEMA] placeholders with the given schema name and execute using the CEN_CRUISE schema
+-   [Centralized CTD Database](https://gitlab.pifsc.gov/centralized-data-tools/centralized-ctd) test data can be reloaded by executing the [CTD_test_case_reload_ref_data.sql](../SQL/queries/Centralized%20CTD/CTD_test_case_reload_ref_data.sql) script on the CEN_CRUISE schema
+    -   **\*\*Note**: The automated test cases require this script to be executed on a development/test instance.
+DVM rules and data will be purged from the database, to avoid data loss do not execute this on a production database.
 ## Features:
 -   The database requires the Centralized Utilities to be deployed on the CEN_UTILS schema in order for the database views to work properly when querying the cruise and cruise leg information
     -   Version Control Information: